justnonamenoname/lifeticle/readme.md

 The highest electrical activity in the brain occurs in the reticular formation (which persists even during sleep and under anesthesia); the central part of the brain is either the reticular formation itself or a neighboring area.
 Without the brain's electrical activity, a person feels nothing.
-The closest description of what triggers qualia/sensations is the activity of electrons around the central particle.
+The closest description of what triggers qualia is the activity of electrons around the central particle.
-Qualia (neither pain nor the sensation of the color red) cannot be expressed through anything else—this means they are fundamental.
+Qualia cannot be expressed through anything else, which means it is something fundamental.
-As an example: in Wolfram's physical theory, atoms are distortions of space itself, which also fits well with string theory, where atoms are expressed through space.
+As an example: in Wolfram's physical theory, atoms are distortions of space itself.
 If the central particle does not exist, there is nothing on which the holistically formed picture of the world (qualia of vision, eye images, and other sensory organs) can converge, creating a problem of connectivity.
 The central particle can be described as a particle capable of qualia—this is its property, fundamentally distinct from the rest of the world, and this is life: a living particle (life + particle = lifeticle).

 ==========================

+### The moment of death

 For a person, death occurs at the moment of loss of consciousness, but even after this moment, a person can still be resuscitated.
 Death is currently considered to be the destruction of brain cells due to a lack of oxygen.